How to perform statistical analyses

 Note that when you change the data in the spreadsheet, this will not automatically cause a recalculation of the displayed statistics, but you have to repeat the statistical analysis for the new data.

-To facilitate this, use the Saved tests and graphs feature: by clicking the button in the toolbar you can save the analysis so you can recall the analysis later, possibly with new data.
+To facilitate this, use the Saved tests and graphs feature: by clicking in the toolbar you can save the analysis so you can recall the analysis later, possibly with new data.
 After you have clicked this button the graph is added to the Saved tests and graphs list in the Contents bar, with a default name, which you can edit.